home-assistant/home-assistant.io/source/_integrations/adguard.markdown

 ## Encyption

-Adguard supports DNS-over-HTTPS and DNS-over-TLS.
+AdGuard supports DNS-over-HTTPS and DNS-over-TLS.

 <div class="note">
-When using the Let's encrypt addon the Certs will be mounted at /ssl/ by defaults so the 2 certs can be found at /ssl/fullchain.pem & /ssl/privkey.pem
+When using the Let's Encrypt addon the certificates will be mounted at /ssl/ by default, therefore the required certificates can be located at /ssl/fullchain.pem & /ssl/privkey.pem
 </div>